theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/odp-odata/subscriptions.md

 description: Show active Subscriptions
 ---

-The {{ odpOdata }} {{ component }} acts as a subscriber (consumer) to data providers to extract data from the data provider.
+The {{ odpOdata }} {{ component }} acts as a subscriber (consumer) to data providers to extract delta data from the data provider.

+### Subscribe to a Data provider

+To initialize delta extractions, activate the checkbox **Delta / Change tracking** and run the {{ extraction }} once.
+The first run extracts all data that match the set selection criteria.
+After the initialization, the {{ odpOdata }} {{ component }} only extracts data added or changed on the SAP system since the last run.

+!!! tip
+	Use SAP transaction *ODQMON* to display information about active subscribers in SAP.

-### Limitations
+#### Limitations

 Delta subscriptions are limited to one SAP user per service.
-ODP has to be exposed in multiple different services for a single user to have multiple delta subscriptions
+The ODP framework has to be exposed in multiple different services for a single user to have multiple delta subscriptions.

+### Terminate Subscriptions

+To terminate a subscription in {{ productName }}, click **[Terminate subscription]** and deactivate the checkbox **Delta / Change tracking**.

+screenshot!